 Add the small ornaments and bits of greenery.
 I enjoy making these as the scent from the cedar and spruce brings a little bit of the outdoors inside.
 If you are allergic to having fresh greenery inside you can use some artificial bits.
 Once you are happy with your arrangement you can glue it all down.
 I don’t glue the greenery but just poke it in between the spaces of the cones.
 That way if it needs to be freshened up it can be easily removed and replaced.
 You can easily remove the greenery at the end of the season if you want to replace the candle and use it again another year.

 I’m not a bows and frilly sort of person but you could add bows if you wanted to.
 In fact you are only limited by your own imagination as to what you can put in these arrangements.
 You can add a bit of burlap or ribbon around the candle before giving it as a gift but I would probably remove it when burning the candle.

-Have you seen some of my other ideas for Christmas decorating?
+Have you seen some of my other Christmas ideas?